spiritoftime/frontend-mentor-invoice-app/my-app/README.md

 see https://ultimatecourses.com/blog/using-async-await-inside-react-use-effect-hook

 (2) Redux is not able to take in non-serializable data (ie. date object from firebase).
 It is necessary to convert it to a date first before dispatching it into the store.

+(3) In js, empty arrays ARE TRUTHY!! image.png wasted 2hours because i used if(filteredInvoices).
+This may have worked in python but in js empty arrays are truthy.